Sunset Cliffs Classic Invitational Tournament Information

 2. Observing the debate

-o Chairing the debate also includes the responsibility of keeping order in the debate, inviting speakers to speak and cautioning against inappropriate behaviour when warranted.
+o Chairing the debate also includes the responsibility of keeping order in the debate, inviting speakers to speak and cautioning against inappropriate behavior when warranted.

 3. Discussing the debate